Innermost stable circular orbit: Basic concept

 In classical mechanics, an orbit is achieved when a test particle's angular momentum is enough to resist the gravity force of the central object.
 As the test particle approaches the central object, the required amount of angular momentum grows, due to the inverse square law nature of gravitation.
 This can be seen in practical terms in artificial satellite orbits; in geostationary orbit at 35786 km the orbital speed is 10800 km/h, whereas in low Earth orbit it is 27000 km/h.
 Orbits can be achieved at any altitude, as there is no upper limit to velocity in classical mechanics.

-In general relativity (GR) things become more complex.
-For one, there is now an upper limit to the speed of any object, the speed of light.
-If one considers lowering a test particle in orbit toward a central object in GR, one will eventually reach a point where the required speed is greater than light.
-This defines the innermost possible instantaneous orbit, known as the innermost circular orbit, which lies at 1.5 times Schwarzschild radius (for a Black Hole governed by the Schwarzschild metric).
+General relativity (GR) introduces an upper limit to the speed of any object: the speed of light.
+If a test particle is lowered in orbit toward a central object in GR, the test particle will eventually require a speed greater than light to maintain an orbit.
+This defines the innermost possible instantaneous orbit, known as the innermost circular orbit, which lies at 1.5 times the Schwarzschild radius (for a black hole governed by the Schwarzschild metric).
 This distance is also known as the photon sphere.

-In GR, gravity is not simply a central force that pulls on objects, it works by changing spacetime and thus the path the test particle travels.
-The ISCO arises because of these additional terms, in particular, a new attractive term that is part of the equation of energy of a test particle near the central object.
+In GR, gravity is not treated as a central force that pulls on objects; it instead operates by warping spacetime, thus bending the path that any test particle may travel.
+The ISCO is the result of an attractive term in the equation representing the energy of a test particle near the central object.
 This term cannot be offset by additional angular momentum, and any particle within this radius will spiral into the center.
-The precise nature of the term depends on the conditions of the central object and its rotation.
+The precise nature of the term depends on the conditions of the central object (i.e. whether a black hole has angular momentum).